-Winners will be announced in Fall 2018.
+Winners of the 2019 Marine Debris Creative Advocacy Competition will be announced in Fall 2019.
 Students are free to use their awards however they choose, but they are encouraged to use their awards for continued study or development of their advocacy campaigns.

 What is Marine Debris?

-Marine debris is defined as any persistent solid material that is manufactured or processed and directly or indirectly, intentionally or unintentionally, disposed of or abandoned into the marine environment or the Great Lakes.
+Marine debris is defined as any persistent solid material that is manufactured or processed and directly or indirectly, intentionally or unintentionally, disposed of or abandoned into the marine environment.
 Our oceans, lakes, and rivers are filled with items that do not belong there – plastic bags, soda cans, tires, abandoned fishing gear, and other foreign objects – that threaten marine life, our environment, the economy, and human health.